Swhag/Soc-Analyst-Portfolio/5 - Greenholt Phishing Analysis/README.md

 ---

 ## Takeaway
-This scenario shows how phishing emails can look real at first glance, and how small details such as reply to behavior and attachment format are often what make the difference when reaching a confident conclusion.
+This scenario shows how phishing emails can look real at first glance and how small details such as reply to behavior and attachment format are often what make the difference when reaching a confident conclusion.